Larger Quantities, Lower Prices

 The Latin name for arrowleaf ginger is asarum arifolium.
 This plant is often confused with wild ginger.
 This plant grows 6 to 8 inches tall and 8-15 inches wide.
 It grows in zones 2 to 9.
 It does well in the shade and partial sun.

-Once it it is planted it requires little maintenance.
+Once it is planted, it requires little maintenance.
 When gardeners rake or weed the plant, they must be careful not to pull it out of the ground before it is established.

-Arrowleaf Ginger can be purchased in seed form but is best planted as roots or rhiziomes.
+Arrowleaf Ginger can be purchased in seed form but is best planted as roots or rhizomes.
 It takes patience to grow arrowleaf ginger because it takes time to establish.
 This plant is used primarily for landscaping.
-The root produces stems and shoots from which the plant grows.
+The source produces stems and shoots from which the plant grows.

 Little Brown Jug, Arrowleaf Ginger ...
-Hexastylis arifoliais a gorgeous groundcover with green marbled heart-shaped leaves.
+Hexastylis trifoliata a gorgeous groundcover with green marbled heart-shaped leaves.
 In the spring and summer, this perennial blooms with tiny purple-brown flowers that playfully hide underneath its dense foliage.
-Very low maintenance and thrives in medium moisture soil.
+Deficient maintenance and thrives in medium moisture soil.

 By comparison to other varieties, Evergreen Ginger is a slow grower.
 However, what it lacks in expediency, it well makes up for in beauty and durability.
 This part to full shade variety makes an excellent bed and border filler and gives new life to woodland garden floors.
 A spreading beauty.